 MY HAIR, DON’T CARE: Why Zendaya’s Hairstyles is Political And Opens Up Discussions Around Bias and ‘Casual Racism’

-My experience: Overall, I feel grateful for my natural hair or hairstyles.
-It’s taken me a long time to accept myself.
-I’ve had to overcome the thought that I’m not beautiful, without long flowing silky hair.
-Or not professional enough without puffy or frizzy hair.
+My experience: Overall, I feel grateful for my natural hair and hairstyle.
+I’ve had to overcome the narrative that I’m not beautiful, without long flowing silky hair.
+Or the idea that I’m not professional enough because my hair is quite puffy or frizzy.

-I still hold my breath in fear of reproach, when I reveal my natural hair from its protective styling (wigs, or braids) month three of dating a new guy.
-I also feel dizzy and exhausted when getting ready to explain my hair (this only occurs when dating men from ethnicities outside of my culture).
+In my personal life, I still hold my breath in fear of rejection, when I reveal my natural hair from its protective styling (wigs, or braids) month three of dating a new guy.
+I also feel dizzy and exhausted when getting ready to explain my hair (this only occurs when dating men from other ethnic groups).

-I still experience momentary panic attacks when being invited to events or new circles and trying to figure out how to present myself (what hairstyle I’d like to lead with).
+I still experience momentary panic attacks when being invited to events or new circles because quite frankly, trying to figure out how to present myself (what hairstyle I’d like to lead with) when in my natural state is exhausting.

 Yet, outside of social constructs, I believe most of my battles reside in self — the idea that I’m less beautiful without long silky locs and would be treated/penalized (financially – have fewer dating options, given fewer projects, or not given visibility on projects that lead to promotions etc) — and I’ll have to deeply overcome this, without the need for approval or acceptance of others.
 I must dismantle the notion that my appearance is tied to my blessings.
 Yet, this is easier said than done.